t-karasova/grs-samples-python/search/tutorials/tutorial_ordering.md

 ```

 As you can see now, ```results[]``` are ordered by price descending.

+## Ordering by a single field.
+Product sorting

 Next, let's change the ordering direction to show the cheapest products first.